coutKaustubh/HACKBYTE/README.md

 ## 📖 Overview

-**Patchify** is an intelligent, self-healing infrastructure system designed to monitor, detect, and automatically resolve server and application errors in real-time.
+**XOne** is an intelligent, self-healing infrastructure system designed to monitor, detect, and automatically resolve server and application errors in real-time.

-Unlike traditional AI pipelines that blindly execute generated scripts, Patchify implements **The Reality Filter** (via OPEN CLAW / armoriq)—a rigorous secondary safety net ensuring that AI-proposed solutions are technically sound, strictly relevant, and entirely non-destructive.
+Unlike traditional AI pipelines that blindly execute generated scripts, XOne implements **The Reality Filter** (via OPEN CLAW / armoriq)—a rigorous secondary safety net ensuring that AI-proposed solutions are technically sound, strictly relevant, and entirely non-destructive.

 ---